Pornhub restores, colorizes and posts century-old erotic films

-If your idea of a good porn film involves a randy dandy getting it on with the matrons of the local haberdashery, loosen your neckties and unfasten your corsets.
+If your idea of good porn involves a randy dandy macking on matrons of the local haberdashery, loosen your bow ties and unfasten your corsets.
 Things are about to get steamy in the drawing room.

 For its new Remastered project (warning: link leads to NSFW images), adult streaming-video website Pornhub has, with the help of AI, restored and colorized a series of vintage erotic films, some going back more than 100 years, and posted them online.